dadahl/concept-suggester/README.md

 A corpus of movie reviews (MIT movie review corpus https://groups.csail.mit.edu/sls/downloads/movie) is included as an example.
 The tools are currently intended to be used within a GATE development environment, but could be exported to a stand-alone application.
 The tool produces a trace of possible concepts in the GATE "messages" window as it goes through the analysis of a corpus, for example:

 Utterance:
 Is there a nearby Indian restaurant that's open now?

 Trace:

 possible intent lookFor

 possible intent inform

 possible entity restaurant

-possible compound intent lookForRestaurant possible compound intent informRestaurant possible entity value nearby possible entity value Indian possible entity value open
+possible compound intent lookForRestaurant

+possible compound intent informRestaurant

+possible entity value nearby

+possible entity value Indian

+possible entity value open

+Some of the plugins used in this application are large (OpenNLP, for example), so they might have to be downloaded separately.

-Note that GATE itself (https://gate.ac.uk) is licensed under the LGPL and WordNet has its own license (https://wordnet.princeton.edu/license-and-commercial-use).
+Note that GATE itself (https://gate.ac.uk) is licensed under the LGPL.